Photo by Dietmar Rabich

 Price: €150–500/night | Location: Herengracht 255, Canal Ring

-Hoxton Amsterdam occupies the extraordinary 17th-century canal house complex on the Herengracht — the extraordinary Hoxton brand (the most consistently design-forward mid-range hotel group in Europe), the excellent Lotti’s restaurant, and the extraordinary canal house character.
-The Hoxton’s social atmosphere (the communal lobby area, the Hoxton ‘free hour’ — 1 hour of free beer on arrival) makes it the finest hotel for younger travelers.
+Hoxton Amsterdam occupies a 17th-century canal house complex on the Herengracht — the Hoxton brand (the most consistently design-forward mid-range hotel group in Europe) applied to genuine canal house character, plus the excellent Lotti’s restaurant.
+The Hoxton’s social atmosphere (the communal lobby area, the Hoxton “free hour” — 1 hour of free beer on arrival) makes it the natural choice in the city for younger travelers.

 Amsterdam Practical Notes

-The Canal Ring by boat: The extraordinary Amsterdam Canal Ring is finest experienced from the water — the canal boat tours (the hop-on hop-off Canal Bus, the private canal boat hire, and the extraordinary tasting tour by canal boat) provide the most distinctive Amsterdam perspective.
-The extraordinary evening canal boat (from Stromma or Rederij Lovers) during the Amsterdam summer (June–August, the canals illuminated by the extraordinary number of houseboats, the extraordinary willow trees, and the extraordinary canal house façades) is one of the finest evening experiences in Europe.
+The Canal Ring by boat: The Amsterdam Canal Ring is best experienced from the water — the canal boat tours (the hop-on hop-off Canal Bus, private canal boat hire, and the tasting tour by canal boat) provide the most distinctive Amsterdam perspective.
+An evening canal boat (from Stromma or Rederij Lovers) during the Amsterdam summer (June–August, the canals lined with houseboats, willow trees, and illuminated canal house façades) is one of the loveliest evening experiences in Europe.

-The Rijksmuseum: The Rijksmuseum (the Netherlands’ national museum — the most important collection of Dutch Golden Age art in the world: Rembrandt’s The Night Watch, Vermeer’s The Milkmaid, and the extraordinary collection of 8,000 objects from the 17th-century Dutch Golden Age) requires at least 3 hours.
+The Rijksmuseum: The Rijksmuseum (the Netherlands’ national museum — the most important collection of Dutch Golden Age art in the world: Rembrandt’s The Night Watch, Vermeer’s The Milkmaid, and a collection of 8,000 objects from the 17th-century Dutch Golden Age) requires at least 3 hours.
 Book online in advance — the physical queue can be significant in peak season.
-The underground bicycle tunnel through the Rijksmuseum (the extraordinary architectural intervention that allows Amsterdam’s extraordinary cycling infrastructure to pass directly under the museum) is an extraordinary urban experience in itself.
+The underground bicycle tunnel through the Rijksmuseum — the architectural intervention that lets Amsterdam’s cycling infrastructure pass directly under the museum — is a memorable urban experience in itself.

 FAQ

 What is the best canal to stay on in Amsterdam?
-The Herengracht (the “Gentlemen’s Canal” — the most prestigious of the three main canals, the finest Golden Bend section at the bend between Leidsestraat and Vijzelstraat where the widest canal houses are located) for maximum canal house character.
-The Prinsengracht (the outermost canal, the most lively with the extraordinary houseboat culture, the Anne Frank House, the Westerkerk — the most beautiful church in Amsterdam) for the most atmospheric canal experience.
+The Herengracht (the “Gentlemen’s Canal” — the most prestigious of the three main canals, with the Golden Bend section between Leidsestraat and Vijzelstraat where the widest canal houses are located) for maximum canal house character.
+The Prinsengracht (the outermost canal, the most lively, with the houseboat culture, the Anne Frank House, and the Westerkerk — the most beautiful church in Amsterdam) for the most atmospheric canal experience.

 When is Amsterdam too crowded?
-April (the tulip season — the extraordinary Keukenhof Garden (the most visited Dutch attraction outside Amsterdam, 2.5 hours south by bus — the extraordinary 7 million tulip, daffodil, and hyacinth bulbs in flower simultaneously) and the Amsterdam weekend crowds are extreme.
+April (the tulip season — Keukenhof Garden, the most visited Dutch attraction outside Amsterdam, 2.5 hours south by bus, has 7 million tulip, daffodil, and hyacinth bulbs in flower simultaneously) and the Amsterdam weekend crowds are extreme.
 July–August: the busiest months.
-The finest windows: May (flowers still in the canal house gardens, fewer tourists than April), September (the bicycle culture, the extraordinary canal atmosphere in the autumn light), and December (the extraordinary Amsterdam Light Festival — the large-scale light installations throughout the canal ring).
+The best windows: May (flowers still in the canal house gardens, fewer tourists than April), September (the bicycle culture, the canal atmosphere in the autumn light), and December (the Amsterdam Light Festival — large-scale light installations throughout the canal ring).

 How do you get around Amsterdam without cycling?
 The GVB tram network covers the central canal ring and the museum quarter comprehensively — a 24-hour GVB card ($9.50) covers unlimited tram, bus, and metro travel and is the most convenient option for non-cyclists.
 Walking is entirely practical for the canal ring (the Jordaan to the Museumplein is 20 minutes on foot).
 The Canal Bus provides a scenic alternative to the tram.